Functional Electrical Stimulation + Respiratory Muscle Training for Spinal Cord Injury

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-How is the Xcite Clinical Station treatment different from other treatments for spinal cord injury?
+What evidence suggests that the Xcite Clinical Station is effective for improving cough in spinal cord injury?

 Stephane Philippe-Ratway, MS, CCC-SLP